osameh15/Mizekar/README.md

 - **Clean build**: Try `dotnet clean` then `dotnet build`
 - **Input issues**: Only Persian characters, numbers, - and _ are allowed for folder names
 - **Animation stuck**: Rapid typing may cause visual feedback to remain - fixed in latest version
+- **Image loading**: If chart image doesn't load, rebuild project to ensure assets are copied
+- **Icon not showing**: Verify `logo.ico` is included in Assets directory and project file

 ## 📄 License